Q: WHAT AGES DO YOU TEACH TO DRIVE?

 Having them attend soon after turning 15 gives you and us a full year to turn them into safe, confident and courteous drivers.

 Q: CAN YOU GIVE THE PERMIT AND ROAD TESTS?

 A: As of January 15th, 2018 we can no longer give the written test for the learners permit!!
-The state notified every driving school in the state in late December and informed us that were not longer going to allow the third party school to administer the permit test!
+The state notified every driving school in the state in late December and informed us that they were no longer going to allow the third party schools to administer the permit test!

 We will still be able to give the road test (the skills test) to students that have completed the 30 hours of class at least 6 hours behind the wheel.
 The state has also changed a rule on this…we can’t give the test until the person taking the test is at least 15.75 years of age.
 They must be within 90 days of turning 16 or older!